 Dyeing your paper towels:

-3. Using medicine droppers or paintbrushes, have the kids drip 2 complimentary colours all over their paper towel until it’s completely covered and saturated.
+3. Using medicine droppers or paintbrushes, have the kids drip two complimentary colours all over their paper towel until it’s completely covered.

 And if you’re drying them outside, make sure they don’t blow away or you’ll be chasing colourful paper towels all over the neighbourhood.
 Been there!

 1. When your paper towels are dry, cut them in half again so you have two narrow strips of paper towel for each rose.

 2. Next, crumple your paper towels and then pat them back out.
 This will give the paper towels some volume and make your roses look more fluffy and natural.

 3. For each strip of paper towel, fold the long edge about a 1/2 cm and glue it in place.
 We used a paintbrush to apply the glue for this step.

 Don’t be perfect with your folding and gluing here.
 You want the edge to be wobbly and wonky.
 It will make your rose look more real.

 Now it’s time to roll your roses.

 4. Place a drinking straw at a bit of an angle (pointing in) near the end of one of your strips.
 Pinch the paper towel in place around the straw, and start twisting the straw, pinching the paper towel as you roll it up around the straw.

 This takes a bit of practice, but you’ll get the hang of it.

 5. When you reach the end of the strip, add your second strip and keep twisting and pinching.

 6. When you get to the end of the second strip, pinch the base of the rose tight to the straw.